 - other foreign language skills, e.g. English, Spanish or French

-- a letter of motivation
+- a motivational letter

-- a curriculum vitae in tabular form
+- a curriculum vitae (CV) in tabular form

 - a description of your research project